ryansereno/ryansereno.github.io/markdown/my-curated-vim-command-collection.md

     <img src="./assets/vim-logo.png" alt="vim-logo-png-transparent.png" width="100px" />
 </p>

+>"Entire swaths of the Salinas Valley have been upended with these Vim bindings.
+>Where once there were disorderly rows of dialogue and description, now lies carefully tended prose, rooted by deft keystrokes.
+>The ':w' command rings out like a foreman's whistle, saving the day's toil.
+>And lo, the great migration of paragraphs, from chapter to chapter, leaves this writer as dizzy as a field hand after a long day's harvest."
+>- John Steinbeck
 ## **Recording and Repeating Commands**

 - **Record a sequence**: `q n {command sequence} q`